8 Spring Wrap Dresses All On Sale Up To 47% Off - ExBulletin

 $61

-This dress has adorable kimono-style sleeves and a chic floral print that lets you gracefully enter any room!
+This dress has adorable kimono-style sleeves — and a chic floral print — that lets you enter any room with grace!

 You save: 48%